ordina-jworks/ordina-jworks.github.io/_posts/2017-10-11-Stairway-To-Health.md

 <img alt="daily" src="{{ '/img/stairwaytohealth/daily.jpg' | prepend: site.baseurl }}" class="image fit">

 ## What does it do?
-The stairway to health project is what the internet of things is all about:
+The stairway to health project is a simple, yet great example to show what the internet of things is can do:
  - LoRa sensors detect door openings, these are installed on the doors of the staircases
  - These sensors communicate via the Proximus LoRa network to report their status
  - Sensor data is sent to the Proximus MyThings platform which processes the data